Kunal-kawate/Virtual_Voice_Assistant_Python/README.md

 # Virtual-Voice-Assistant
-# This Repo. is the copy of Krish Depani

 #### Welcome to Virtual Voice Assisant, a virtual voice assistant that can help you with a variety of tasks.
 This project utilizes machine learning and natural language processing to create a natural and intuitive experience for users.
 With Virtual Voice Assistant, you can easily interact with your computer by simply speaking to it.
 #### For a cool demo of this project watch this [YouTube video](https://www.youtube.com/watch?v=ErR-vdYssv0)